StratifyLabs/StratifyLabs.github.io/_posts/2017-12-29-Engineering-Process.md

 #### Specifications Development

 The first engineering step is to take the PRD and clarify as many details as possible about the use and performance of the product.
 This is documented in an engineering specification (a specification is basically a requirement that is more "specific" than the product requirement).
-If we have a requirement of "all day battery life", the specification needs to define what "all day" means it terms of hours and usage of the product.
+If we have a requirement of "all day battery life", the specification needs to define what "all day" means in terms of hours and usage of the product.

 #### Functional Test Plan Development